-The Pre-service Department is working to clear student teachers for their assignments, and we anticipate that all student teachers will be provisioned with a District AD account by Friday, August 21, 2020.
+The Pre-service Department is continuing to clear student teachers for their assignments as their background checks are returned, and we anticipate that all remaining student teachers will be cleared and provisioned with a District AD account by within the next ten days.
 Once student teachers have been provisioned, they will also be added to the District's distance education professional learning courses in Canvas to prepare them for their experience.